kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 ### Performance Testing
 After finalizing the package, I compiled a comprehensive report to test package performance under various regression model types (linear, logistic, Cox), number of knots (from three to six), type of knot configuration (hard-coded or not), different datasets (umaru,etc), under both delta and bootstrapping methods.
 The validity of our package was confirmed.

-## Outcome and Impact
-The culmination of our efforts was the launch of an upgraded "interactionRCS" package on CRAN.
-This upgrade has notably refined the interpretation and presentation of regression models, particularly those that entail interactions with continuous covariates via restricted cubic splines.
-Our research product now significantly aids users in deciphering and applying complex statistical models.

 # Research Presentation

 ## Example 1 from Initial Package Version